Reo Speedwagon guitarist Gary Richrath dies at age 65

-NEW YORK REO Speedwagon guitarist Gary Richrath, who wrote the band's 1973 hit "Ridin' the Storm Out," has died at the age of 65, bandmate Kevin Cronin said.
+NEW YORK, Sept 14 REO Speedwagon guitarist Gary Richrath, who wrote the band's 1973 hit "Ridin' the Storm Out," has died at the age of 65, bandmate Kevin Cronin said.

 Richrath, who joined the U.S. rock band in 1970, died on Sunday, Cronin said in a message on the band's official website.
 He did not give a cause of death.